-- (1) The nature of the proposal and its conformance with all relevant provisions of this Official Community Plan. - (2) The need to foster a rational pattern of relationships among all forms of land use and to protect all forms of land use from harmful encroachments by incompatible uses. - (3) The need for the form of land use proposed and the supply of land currently available in the general area capable of meeting that need. - (4) The capability of the existing road system to service the proposed use and the adequacy of the proposed supply of off-street parking. - (5) The capability of existing community infrastructure to service the proposal, including water and sewer services, parks, schools and other utilities and community services.
+- 1. The nature of the proposal and its conformance with all relevant provisions of this Official Community Plan. - 2.
+The need to foster a rational pattern of relationships among all forms of land use and to protect all forms of land use from harmful encroachments by incompatible uses. - The need for the form of land use proposed and the supply of land currently available in the general area capable of meeting that need. - 4.
+The capability of the existing road system to service the proposed use and the adequacy of the proposed supply of off-street parking.

+5. The capability of existing community infrastructure to service the proposal, including water and sewer services, parks, schools and other utilities and community services.

-4.1.4 Zoning by Agreement
+Zoning by Agreement

-- (1) Where an application is made to Council to rezone land to permit the carrying out of a specified proposal, Council may, for the purpose of accommodating the request, enter into an Agreement with the Applicant pursuant to Section 69 of The Act. - (2) Contract Zoning permits a municipality to manage the use of a site and layout of a specific proposed development that requires rezoning.
-Council may use a Contract Zone to rezone a site to allow a proposed development, but may also restrict uses normally allowed in the zoning district through a contract. - (3) Section 4.1.3 of this Official Community Plan shall apply in the review of applications for rezoning by agreement. - (4) Council may enter into an agreement with the applicant setting out a description of the proposal and reasonable terms and conditions with respect to: - (a) The uses of the land and buildings and the forms of development. - (b) The site layout and external design, including parking areas, landscaping and entry and exit ways. - (c) Any other development standards considered necessary to implement the proposal, provided that the development standards shall be no less stringent than those set out in the requested underlying zoning district. - (5) Council may limit the use of the land and buildings to one or more of the uses permitted in the requested zoning district. - (6) Council may consider rezoning by agreement to accommodate development or subdivision proposals when: - (a) limiting the uses within a zoning district will avoid land use conflict; - (b) it is necessary to ensure that appropriate services and infrastructure are provided.
+- Where an application is made to Council to rezone land to permit the carrying out of a specified proposal, Council may, for the purpose of accommodating the request, enter into an Agreement with the Applicant pursuant to Section 69 of The Act. - 2.
+Contract Zoning permits a municipality to manage the use of a site and layout of a specific zoning district through a contract. - 3.
+Section 4.1.3 of this Official Community Plan shall apply in the review of applications for rezoning by agreement. - 4.
+Council may enter into an agreement with the applicant setting out a description of the proposal and reasonable terms and conditions with respect to: - a) The uses of the land and buildings and the forms of development. - b) The site layout and external design, including parking areas, landscaping and entry and exit ways. - c) Any other development standards considered necessary to implement the proposal, provided that the development standards shall be no less stringent than those set out in the requested underlying zoning district. - 5.
+Council may limit the use of the land and buildings to one or more of the uses permitted in the requested zoning district. - 6.
+Council may consider rezoning by agreement to accommodate development or subdivision proposals when: - a) limiting the uses within a zoning district will avoid land use conflict. - b) it is necessary to ensure that appropriate services and infrastructure are provided.

-4.1.5 Use of the Holding Symbol "H"
+Use of the Holding Symbol "H"

-- (1) Pursuant to Section 71 of The Act, Council may use the Holding Symbol "H" in conjunction with any zoning district designation, to specify the use to which lands or buildings may be put at any time that the holding symbol is removed by amendment to the Zoning Bylaw. - (2) Council may use the Holding Symbol "H" to accommodate multiple phase subdivisions and developments.
+1. Pursuant to Section 71 of The Act, Council may use the Holding Symbol "H" in conjunction with any zoning district designation, to specify the use to which

-(3) In making a decision as to whether to remove the Holding Symbol "H" by amendment to the Zoning Bylaw, Council shall consider whether development has progressed to a point where extension of municipal services is appropriate.
+- lands or buildings may be put at any time that the holding symbol is removed by amendment to the Zoning Bylaw. - Council may use the Holding Symbol "H" to accommodate multiple phase subdivisions and developments. - 3.
+In making a decision as to whether to remove the Holding Symbol "H" by amendment to the Zoning Bylaw, Council shall consider whether development has progressed to a point where extension of municipal services is appropriate.

-4.2 OTHER IMPLEMENTATION TOOLS
+OTHER IMPLEMENTATION TOOLS

-4.2.1 Subdivision Application Review
+Subdivision Application Review